Greg Millen: Detroit Red Wings

 Detroit had Tim Cheveldae as their starting goaltender but needed a backup for the 1991–92 season.
-At the start of the year they had acquired Millen's former teammate Vincent Riendeau, who then injured his knee in his Detroit debut which sidelined him long term.
+At the start of the year they had acquired Millen's former teammate Vincent Riendeau, who then injured his knee in his Detroit debut which sidelined him long-term.
 Other solutions like Allan Bester and Scott King had not worked out, so the Red Wings made a move for Millen.
 With Cheveldae carrying a heavy load, Millen was used sparingly but made the last ten appearances of his career in the Red Wings net before hanging up his pads for good at the end of the season.

 Broadcasting career

-After ending his career, Millen became the colour commentator on television broadcasts for the expansion Ottawa Senators.
-During his eleven seasons affiliated with the Senators, his play-by-play partners included Don Chevrier, Rob Faulds, and Dean Brown.
+After ending his career, Millen became the colour commentator on local television broadcasts for the expansion Ottawa Senators.
+During his 11 seasons affiliated with the Senators, his play-by-play partners included Don Chevrier, Rob Faulds, and Dean Brown.
 He also paired with Chevrier as the lead broadcasting team for CTV's ice hockey coverage at the 1994 Winter Olympics.

 Beginning in the 1995 season, he joined the CBC's Hockey Night in Canada.
-After a year with CTV Sportsnet, he rejoined HNIC in 1999–2000 as the colour commentator of the network's secondary broadcast team, first paired with Chris Cuthbert and then Jim Hughson, mostly covering the second game of weekly doubleheader and three playoff rounds.
+After a year with CTV Sportsnet, he rejoined HNIC in 1999–2000 as the colour commentator of the network's secondary broadcast team, first paired with Chris Cuthbert and then Jim Hughson, usually covering the second game of the weekly doubleheader and three playoff rounds.
 He was promoted to the lead team in 2007, working alongside Bob Cole.
 In this role he worked on CBC's coverage of the 2007 and 2008 Stanley Cup Finals.

 In 2005, he moved from the Senators to the Maple Leafs local broadcast team, and in 2007 he became the Leafs' lead television colour commentator, working alongside Joe Bowen on Sportsnet Ontario and Leafs TV.

-As of 2014 he works exclusively for Rogers Communications, both on telecasts that are part of the national television contract under the Hockey Night in Canada, Rogers Monday Night Hockey or Scotiabank Wednesday Night Hockey banners.
-He previously worked as an analyst on Maple Leafs regional package that appears on Sportsnet Ontario.
+As of 2014 he worked exclusively for Rogers Communications, both on telecasts that were part of the national television contract under the Hockey Night in Canada, Rogers Monday Night Hockey or Scotiabank Wednesday Night Hockey banners.

+Besides working at Sportsnet alongside commentators Rick Ball, Dave Randorf, John Bartlett and others, the legendary broadcaster Bob Cole specifically requested that Millen be his analyst for Cole's final broadcast, ending Cole's 50 year commentating career on Hockey Night in Canada.

+He had worked as an analyst on the Maple Leafs regional package that appeared on Sportsnet Ontario.
+Until his death, he and Cassie Campbell-Pascall worked primarily on Calgary Flames broadcasts under the Hockey Night in Canada banner, and also on Flames regional telecasts when primary analyst Kelly Hrudey was unavailable.

-Personal life
+Personal life and death

-Millen is married and has four children, including a son, Charlie, who as of January 2019 was a goaltender for the Orlando Solar Bears of the ECHL.
+Millen was married and had four children, including a son, Charlie, a goaltender, who most recently played for the Orlando Solar Bears of the ECHL.

+Millen died from a heart attack at a hospital in Bracebridge, Ontario, on April 7, 2025, at the age of 67.